heavyai/heavydb/README.md

 # Code Style

 A [`.clang-format`](http://clang.llvm.org/docs/ClangFormat.html) style configuration, based on the Chromium style guide, is provided at the top level of the repository.
-Please format your code using a recent version (3.8+) of ClangFormat before submitting.
+Please format your code using a recent version (6.0+ preferred) of ClangFormat before submitting.

 To use:

     clang-format -i File.cpp

-Contributed code should compile without generating warnings by recent compilers (gcc 4.9, gcc 5.3, clang 3.8) on most Linux distributions.
+Contributed code should compile without generating warnings by recent compilers on most Linux distributions.
 Changes to the code should follow the [C++ Core Guidelines](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines).

 # Dependencies